 - Staff involvement with Keizer Chamber of Commerce (Board of Directors)

 - Donation of food to Marion Polk Food Share

 - Partner with Oak Street Church – food and staff to serve the Silverton Community

-- Supporting local charities such as Union Gospel Mission, Teen Challenge, H2O, Habitat for Humanity, Simonka House, and Women’s Crisis Center.
+- Supporting local charities such as Union Gospel Mission, Teen Challenge, H2O, Habitat for Humanity, Salem for refugees, Simonka House, Alzheimer’s Association, and Women’s Crisis Center.

 - Supporting Salem/Keizer Schools and other youth programs